frida/frida-website/_i18n/en/_docs/stalker.md

 ```

 We can see that this calls the function `gum_process_modify_thread()`.
 This
-isn't part of Stalker, but part of gum itself.
+isn't part of Stalker, but part of Gum itself.
 This function takes a callback
 with a context parameter to call passing the thread context structure.
 This
 callback can then modify the `GumCpuContext` structure and
 `gum_process_modify_thread()` will then write the changes back.
 We can see the